 The theme in The Strange Case of Dr. Jekyll and Mr. Hyde has been copied in various ways in popular culture.
 One example is the movie The Mask from 1994, in which a subdued man with the help of a mask can transform himself into someone that can act his inner darker sides.
-Another parallel could be found in the story of the fictional superhero Hulk, that after a serious laboratory incident has can’t avoid from switching between two very different personalities and statures.
+Another parallel could be found in the story of the fictional superhero Hulk, which after being involved in a serious laboratory incident can’t avoid from switching between two very different personalities and statures.

 It is set approximately 600 years ahead of our time.
 Instead of AD (anno Domino), the time is called A.F. which is an abbreviation for after Ford.
 Ford is the assembly line inventor and founder of the known motor company – to use his name in this context gives a hint of the satirical and the technologian theme in the story.

 As well as with flowers, also the books are forgotten and the children are programmed to grow up hating these things.
-In Aldous Huxley’s future world the children are actually literally programmed from birth – they have no parents, instead they are brought up in the State Conditional Center and “born” by a chemical process.
+In Aldous Huxley’s future world, the children are literally programmed from birth–they have no parents, instead they are brought up in the State Conditional Center and “born“ by a chemical process.

 Yet, the people are happy, almost all the time.
 One reason for that is that they are extremely superficial and if there still is something that itch theirs mind, there is soma.
 Soma is the drug that is used exclusively by the people of the new civilization, it gives a piece of mind, but without hangover.

 There are, in other words, many similarities with the typical dystopian story, but that distinguishes Huxley’s dystopian future world from others is his focus on the superficious.
-His future is not as dark as in Nineteen Eighty Four, its kind of a “light” version.
+His future is less pessimistic compared to Nineteen Eighty-Four, it's kind of a “light“ version.
 There is not the same totalitarian control and the penalties for breaking the rules is not as cruel.

 It is most of all superficial.
-Sex has become a pleasure without the reproduction or romance aspect and people who don’t agree to have sex with almost anyone are looked at as strange.
+Sex has become a pleasure without the reproduction or romance aspect and a person who don’t agree to have sex with almost anyone is looked at as strange.
 People who think, people who blushes, or people who spends time alone are seen at likewise.

 There are many proverbs in the book, that serve the ideas as summaries: “Everyone belongs to everyone“ (can be seen as meaning sexual freedom and lack of integrity), “Ending is better than mending“ (meaning it is better to consume than to fix broken things), “History is bunk“ (meaning forget the past).

-Stability is the goal and therefore inventions are not needed.
-The last part of the book includes a lengthy philosophical exposition about the world that have been created by the leader, he says:
+Stability is the goal and consequently inventions are not needed.
+The last part of the book includes a lengthy philosophical exposition about the world that has been created by the leader, he says:

 They’re well off; they’re safe; they’re never ill; they’re not afraid of death; they’re blissfully ignorant of passion and old age; they’re plagued with no mothers or fathers; they’re got no wives, or children, or lovers to feel strongly about; they’re so conditioned that they practically can’t help behaving as they ought to behave.

-Brave New World is definitely a comment on contemporary from the writer, people are rafted by their jobs, and besides that has time only for simple pleasures and drugs (soma).
+Brave New World is definitely a writer’s comment on the contemporary: people are rafted by their jobs, and besides that, they have only time for simple pleasures and drugs (soma).
 No time to think.
 Huxley probably saw such tendencies in his own world.

-Nineteen Eighty Four or 1984, is a classic dystopian novel published by George Orwell (1903-1950) in 1949.
-It is common to refer to this book when making comparisons with the contempary society and its tendency to increase surveillance on the citizen – the Big Brother concept.
+Nineteen Eighty-Four or 1984, is a classic dystopian novel published by George Orwell (1903-1950) in 1949.
+It is common to refer to this book when making comparisons with the contemporary society and its tendency to increase surveillance on the citizen–the Big Brother concept.

 Contemporary science-fiction novels